 Strictly no smoking in the house.
 Strictly no hen or stag parties

-Because of its position, there can be some street noise at the front of the house and a beer garden (which closes at 6pm) but is otherwise very quiet.
+Because of its position, there can be some street noise at the front of the house from a nearby beer garden (which closes at 9pm) but is otherwise very quiet.

 Please be aware that the annual Lamas Street Market will be in operation in St Andrews from the 9th August until 14th August 2019 which affects the house as it is operated on Market Street and moves to outside South Street from 12th August until 15th August when the road directly outside the house will be closed and no car access is permitted at this time.
 These streets will be very busy and noise can travel from the market to the house.
 There may also be rides directly outside the house.

 Prices are in GBP.